Pages

 • Capital letters at the start - At the start of writing and after a full stop

-• finger spaces - they can use their own finger, or a finger space 'pointer' to place after each word before starting a new one.
+• Finger spaces - they can use their own finger, or a finger space 'pointer' to place after each word before starting a new one.

 • Full stop at the end - make sure this is at the end of a sentence that 'makes sense'.
 Have they finished giving the information before adding a full stop?